ooni/ooni.org/content/post/internet-censorship-catalonia-independence-referendum.md

 Evidence is necessary for informed public debate.

+**Update (2017-10-05 16:30 UTC):** As community members in Spain and Catalonia come across more blocked sites, they are added to this list [here](https://www.nodo50.cat/lista.txt).

-**Update (2017-01-04 16:00 UTC)** Qurium / Virtual Road have published data showing the mechanisms used to block websites associated to the referendum of 1-O of Catalonia.
+**Update (2017-10-04 16:00 UTC):** Qurium / Virtual Road have published data showing the mechanisms used to block websites associated to the referendum of 1-O of Catalonia.
 View their findings **[here](https://www.qurium.org/alerts/spain/blocking-techniques-catalunya/)**.

 **Update (2017-10-03 20:38 UTC):**  Courtesy of our friends from [Security Without Borders](https://securitywithoutborders.org/blog/2017/09/27/catalonia.html),